Arsenal on this day in history. The March Files.

 18 March 1933: Ray Bowden’s first game within days of his signing: Arsenal 1 Wolverhampton 2.
 This was one of a run of three defeats and a draw, but Arsenal then recovered with five consecutive wins, to take the League title again.

 18 March 1950: Arsenal 2 Chelsea 2; Arsenal’s 8th cup semi final.
-Cox and Leslie Compton scored as Arsenal continued their dominance of the Cup ultimately becoming the most successful FA Cup team ever.
+Cox and Leslie Compton scored as Arsenal continued their dominance of the Cup ultimately becoming the most successful FA Cup team ever, a title they later shared with Man U.

 18 March 1970: Arsenal 7 Dinamo Baclu 1.
 Fairs Cup 4th round.
 35,342 attended.
 Radford (2), George (2), Sammels (2) and Graham scored to give Arsenal a 9-1 aggregate win.